Kents Hill School: Academics

 The student-to-faculty ratio at Kents Hill School is 6:1, with an average class size of 11.
 85% of the faculty live on campus.

 Kents Hill offers a college-preparatory curriculum on a semester schedule.
 Curricular offerings include 14 Advanced Placement courses and honors-level courses available in most academic disciplines.
 Kents Hill offers independent study options for direct-guided coursework outside of its course prospectus offerings.
 Kents Hill also provides a three-level ESL curriculum for non-native English speakers.

 The school currently offers exchange programs with four international schools: Kent College Pembury, Tunbridge Wells, England; Montaigne School, France; Colegio Estudio, Spain; and Bishops Diocesan College, Cape Town, South Africa.

 Recognition

 Kents Hill School was voted "Best Private School in Maine" in 2013 and 2014 by Down East, The Magazine of Maine.
 In 2003, the school received the Siemens Foundation Award for Advanced Placement programs in math and science.
 In 2007, social studies teacher, David Pearson, was awarded a Harvard Singer Prize for Excellence in Secondary School Teaching.

-Athletics

-The athletics program offers varsity, junior varsity, and non-competitive athletics in the fall, winter, and spring.
-All students participate in a sport each trimester.